Academic policy information for Bachelor (undergradute) and Master (graduate) degree programs. Please select the relevant link below.

 Upon returning from a military spouse leave of absence, students are responsible for completing and submitting the Returning from a Military Spouse Leave of Absence Form (obtained from the Registrar).
 Students can also request their return by calling and/or emailing the Registrar.

 The Registrar will work with students to determine the next steps for resuming their program.
 Students returning from a military spouse leave of absence may resume courses only at the beginning of a block.

-Traditional and Graduate and Professional Studies
+Traditional and Adult and Online Studies

 Students are responsible for all work from the first day of class and are expected to attend all meetings of the class for which they are registered.
 Students who miss more than three classes, without instructor approval, will fail the course.
 This is an institutional policy and is not left to the discretion of the faculty member.
 Academic departments may adopt additional attendance policies as detailed in course syllabi and may require completion of any missed work.
 Students should refer to their course syllabi or program specific sections in this catalog to review those class attendance policies.
 Absences may also impact financial aid and/or a student’s account.
 Refer to sections on “Financial Aid” and “Tuition and Fees” for additional policy information.